varnerlab/CHEME-1800-Computing-Book/unit-3-learning/lp.md

 $$

 __Differences between the primal and the dual problems__: The vectors $\mathbf{c}$ and $\mathbf{b}$ switch places, where the
 $c_{j}$ coefficients become the right-hand side vector in the dual, while the $b_{i}$ are now in the objective function.
-Finally, the less than or equal to constraints in the primal problem becomes greater than or equal to in the dual problem.
+Finally, the less than or equal to constraints in the primal problem become greater than or equal to constraints in the dual problem.

+Every primal linear programming problem can be converted into its dual problem, which provides an upper bound to the optimal value of the primal problem.
 ````

 ### Duality interpretation